decred/dcrdata/README.md

 ## Updating dependencies

-_NOTE_ This is only needed if using golang 1.10 or earlier since golang 1.11 has the `go mod` depedency management built in.
+_NOTE_ This is only needed if using go 1.10 or earlier since go 1.11 has the `go mod` depedency management built in.

 `dep ensure -vendor-only` fetches project dependencies, without making changes